composer/composer/doc/articles/scripts.md

 }
 ```

-> **Note:** Composer's bin-dir is pushed on top of the PATH so that binaries
+> **Note:** Before executing scripts, Composer's bin-dir is temporarily pushed
+> on top of the PATH environment variable so that binaries of dependencies
-> of dependencies are easily accessible as CLI commands when writing scripts.
+> are easily accessible.
+In this example no matter if the `phpunit` binary is
+> actually in `vendor/bin/phpunit` or `bin/phpunit` it will be found and executed.

 ## Referencing scripts